vishnumaiea/KiExport/Readme.md

 - The number and types of files generated from a KiCad project can be quite many.
 Renaming, organizing and archiving the files manually can be a tedious task.
 For example, we generate Gerbers, PCB PDF, Schematic PDF, STEP, VRML, CSV BoM, HTML BoM, Position Files, and Preview Images for a typical project.
 We have to do this every time we make a change to the project to keep consistency across the set of files generated at a time.
 - KiCad CLI can do almost all of what the KiCad UI can.
 - Instead of typing the arguments manually to a terminal all the time, we can save the options as a JSON file and call the KiCad CLI every time we want to generate the files.

+## Why not KiCad Jobsets?

+KiCad V9 added support for **Jobsets** which allow you to generate manufacturing files in an automated way.
+However, the feature is in its early stages and causes freezes and crashes often (at least when I tried it last time).
+Until the feature matures enough, the development on KiExport will continue.

 ## Requirements